 - Click Submit

-- Name of the person who received service or supplies
+- Name of the dependent who received care

 Attachments must be less than 15MB in size and in one of the following file formats: JPG, PDF, TIFF, PNG, or BMP.